dkwolf1/PCB-Wled/README.md

 # PCB-Wled
-PCB to connect ws2812b led strip
+PCB to connect ws2812b led strip.

+- Based on the esp12f
+- NOT TESTED YET!

 ![Schematic](Schematic.png)